lurovi/cslim/README.md

-# SLIM (Semantic Learning algorithm based on Inflate and deflate Mutation)
+# Cellular SLIM (Cellular Semantic Learning algorithm based on Inflate and deflate Mutation)

-*gsgp_slim* is a Python library that implements the SLIM algorithm, which is a variant of the Geometric Semantic Genetic Programming (GSGP).
+*gsgp_cslim* is a Python library that implements the SLIM algorithm, which is a variant of the Geometric Semantic Genetic Programming (GSGP).
 This library includes functions for running standard Genetic Programming (GP), GSGP, and all developed versions of the SLIM algorithm.
 Users can specify the version of SLIM they wish to use and obtain results accordingly.

 ## Installation